1911 United Kingdom census

 The United Kingdom Census 1911 of 2 April 1911 was the 12th nationwide census conducted in the United Kingdom of Great Britain and Ireland.
 The total population of the United Kingdom was approximately 45,221,000, with 36,070,000 recorded in England and Wales, 4,761,000 in Scotland, and 4,390,000 in Ireland.

 Geographical scope

 The census covered England, Wales, Scotland, the Channel Islands, and ships of the Royal Navy at sea and in ports abroad.

 The Census of Ireland, 1911 was carried out on the same day but the records are held separately by the National Archives of Ireland.

 Questions

 The 1911 census was the first to ask about nationality, the duration of current marriage, number of children born within that marriage, number of living children and the number of any children who had died.
 It was the first to record full details of British Army personnel stationed overseas instead of requiring just a simple headcount.
+It was also the first census where the forms were completed by the respondents and retained rather than being copied into the enumeration books.